-Forewarned is forearmed, which is why we've compiled a list of the key tricky interview questions that recruiters love to use and candidates sometimes stumble over.
-This overview of our most popular guides to interview questions that can catch you out will help you understand what employers are really asking and pick up tactics for giving answers that show you in the best possible light, and find some extra examples of questions that could throw you if you haven't thought about them in advance.
+Forewarned is forearmed, which is why we've compiled a list of our top nine tricky interview questions that recruiters love to use and candidates sometimes stumble over.
+This overview of our most popular guides to interview questions that can catch you out will help you understand what employers are really asking for.
+You'll also pick up tactics for answers that show you in the best possible light, and find some extra examples of questions that could throw you if you haven't thought about them in advance.

 ‘What is your biggest weakness?’